Maj. Gen. Mark J. Schindler

 He served in combat operations as the 55th Military Engagement Team Commander in support of Operation Enduring Freedom in 2012/2013.
 He deployed multifunctional teams to countries throughout the USCENTCOM area of responsibility in order to build capacity, create enduring relationships and reinforce military to military relationships.
 General Schindler also led a Military Engagement Team in Jordan as part of CENTCOM Forward Jordan, providing assistance to the U.S. and Jordanian Military along the border with Syria.

-His military education includes: Dual Status Commander Course; Army Strategic Education Program – Basic; Joint Task Force Commander Training Course; The Senior Leaders’ Course, Baltic Defense College; Harvard University, Leadership in Homeland Security; U.S. Army War College; Pre-Command Course; Command and General Staff College; Combined Arms Service and Staff School; Signal Officer Advance Course; Brigade and Battalion Signal Officer Course; and Signal Officer Basic Course.
+His military education includes: U.S. Army War College, Pre-Command Course, Command and General Staff College, Combined Arms Service and Staff School, Signal Officer Advance Course, Brigade and Battalion Signal Officer Course and Signal Officer Basic Course.

-General Schindler and his wife Colette have two children David and Beth Rose.
+General Schindler and his wife Colette have two adult children, David and Beth Rose.
 They currently reside in Fredericksburg, Pennsylvania.